List of DC Comics characters: M: Mentalla

-Mentalla (Delya Castil) is a character appearing in American comic books published by DC Comics.

-Mentalla was a rejected Legion candidate who infiltrated the Fatal Five, but was found out and subsequently murdered by the Emerald Empress.
+Mentalla (Delya Castil) was a rejected Legion candidate who infiltrated the Fatal Five, but was found out and subsequently murdered by the Emerald Empress.

 Dell Merriwether

-Dell Merriwether is a character appearing in American comic books published by DC Comics.

-Dell Meriwether is a serial killer from Central City who was given the "ultimate super-costume" created by the tailor Paul Gambi.
-He was defeated by The Flash and Green Lantern and sentenced to the electric chair.
+Dell Merriwether is a serial killer from Central City who was given the "ultimate super-costume" created by tailor Paul Gambi.
+He was defeated by the Flash and Green Lantern and sentenced to the electric chair.

 Micron

 Micron is a superhero, successor of the Atom, and member of Justice League Unlimited.
 He made his first appearance in the Batman Beyond episode "The Call" (November 2000), voiced by Wayne Brady.

 Other versions

 A Future's End incarnation of Micron appears in Batman Beyond (vol. 5) as a member of the Justice League of America (JLA).

 Midas

-Midas is a character appearing in American comic books published by DC Comics and an enemy of Green Arrow.

-Midas (whose real name is unknown) is a scientist working on a bacterial strain that would be able to revolutionize the treatment of toxic waste.
-After eco-terrorists attempt to steal the formula, Midas is exposed to toxic waste and transformed into a monster entirely composed of it.
-Subsequently, he constructs the Blood Rose robot, who becomes his partner in crime.
+Midas (real name) is a scientist working on a bacterial strain that would be able to revolutionize the treatment of toxic waste.
+After eco-terrorists attempt to steal the formula, Midas is exposed to toxic waste and transformed into a monster made of waste.